-To deliver affordable housing the National Park Authority will:
+To deliver affordable housing the National Park Authority will on proposals that include market housing:

-- a) Seek to negotiate affordable housing to meet the identified need on housing developments in the housing submarket areas and Centres as set out in Table 8 below. - b) Seek an off-site affordable housing contribution to help with the delivery of affordable housing on: - Housing developments where the requirement for affordable housing provision would result in 2 or fewer affordable dwellings or where the provision of an affordable dwelling on site is not possible - infill and rounding off opportunities in the countryside (Policy 7) - Conversion opportunities in the countryside (Policy 7) - c) Allow the exceptional release of land within or adjoining Centres for affordable housing to meet an identified local need.
+- Seek to negotiate affordable housing to meet the identified need on housing developments in the housing submarket areas and Centres as set out in Table 8 below. - b) Seek a financial affordable housing contribution to help with the delivery of affordable housing on: - proposals where the provision of an affordable dwelling on site is not possible - Conversion opportunities in the countryside (Policy 7d)

+The Authority will also allow the exceptional release of land within or adjoining Centres for affordable housing to meet an identified local need.